DoDAO-io/dodao-rust-course/generated/questions/owner_borrow.md

 Hint: NoHint

-Explanation: Owners have right and if they abandon the right it get dropped
+Explanation: Owners have the rights to a value within its scope but if they abandon the right it get dropped

 Sub Topics: ownership